UO-CS210/name-cards/README.md

 # name-cards
-Generate cards to help memorize student names, from UO Duckweb records
+Generate cards to help memorize student names, from UO Duckweb records.

+Step-by-step instructions in